gmaslowski/gmaslowski.github.com/_posts/2015-10-11-spring-test-and-transacational-annotation.markdown

 }
 {% endhighlight %}

-### @Repository integration test
+## @Repository integration test

 With testing at this level what I usually want to test is:
 - the actual connection to the database
 - the queries that I've written
 - JPA mapping correctness

-So basically such test would more or less look something like this:
+So basically such test could more or less look something like this:

-### @Service integration test
+## @Service integration test

 But what I'd like to achieve when testing services in a spring-test integration manner?
 Well, actually for me this is an integration test which verifies the system from the uppermost input to my application, through all connected pieces, right to the external systems (like the database).
 Though, I tend to mock/stub all of the external parts, so that I only test the logic which I've written in integration.
 Being that said, I also test service layer with unit tests.

 As it comes from the uppermost input into the system, I tend to leave out the controller level.
 Mostly it's task is to